cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 {: .output}

 > Phew.
 We covered a lot in a very short time but essentially:
+> * Coffea allows for addition of systematic variations
-> * Our likelihood structure allows to include systematics as uncertainties on NPs
+> * Our likelihood structure allows us to include systematics as uncertainties on NPs
 > * The statistical model uses the HistFactory template
 > * This is implemented using `pyhf` and `cabinetry`
 >